Metallic fiber: Uses

 Metal fiber sintered sheets are used for diesel and gasoline particulate filtration and crankcase ventilation filters.

 Heat-resistant textile materials are made from metal fibers for automotive glass bending processes.
 These metal fiber cloths protect the glass during the bending process with highly elevated temperatures and high pressures.

-Also heating cables for car seat heating and Selective Catalytic Reduction tubes, adblue tanks.
+Metal fibers are used for heating cables for car seat heating and selective catalytic reduction tubes, and adblue tanks.
 Metal fiber heating cables show an extremely high flexibility and durability when compared to copper wire.